NOTE: Reserving your tickets in advance saves time on arrival. Get your tickets today.

 Your Challenge:

-Materials for the sculptures cannot be purchased new; they must be found at home/school, recycled, or purchased from a secondhand store – we highly recommend visiting the Pittsburgh Center for Creative Reuse for a wide variety of sculpture-crafting materials!
-(Please do not use food or living materials).
-Along with each sculpture, please submit a photo of the designer(s) and a description.
-The description should include:
+Materials for the sculptures cannot be purchased new; they must be found at home or school, recycled, or purchased from a secondhand store.
+We highly recommend visiting the Pittsburgh Center for Creative Reuse for a wide variety of sculpture-crafting materials!
+(Please do not use food or living materials.)

-Select sculptures from this challenge will be featured in Phipps’ 2025 summer show – Jungle Quest.
-Therefore, each sculpture MUST be original, and include a photo and description.
+Select sculptures from this challenge will be featured in Phipps’ 2026 summer show – Alice’s Adventures in Wonderland.
+Therefore, each sculpture MUST be original and include a photo and description.
 A very limited number of well-made sculptures will be displayed.

 Entry Requirements: Deliver to the high school programs coordinator at Phipps in person or via certified mail (electronic submission is not accepted):